Mori-hub/Myket-Intent/README.md

-# Myket Intents
+# Myket, Cafebazar Intents and Google play Rate

-This is kind of About me where it includs several Intent and Links of Iranian App Store is called Myket
+This is kind of About me where it includs several Intent and Links of Iranian App Store is called Myket , Cafebazar Intents and Google play Rate

 ## Features

-- Myket links:
+- Myket, Cafebazar links:
     - Rate and Comment
     - Download
     - Details